rdyro/torch2jax/README.md

 # Changelog

+- version 0.4.6
+  - bug-fix: cuda stream is now synchronized before and after a torch call explicitly to avoid reading unwritten data

 - version 0.4.5
   - `torch2jax_with_vjp` now automatically selects `use_torch_vjp=False` if the `True` fails
   - bug-fix: cuda stream is now synchronized after a torch call explicitly to